selimslab/selimslab.github.io/_posts/2022-4-12-happiness.md

 ---

-Speak less, do less, have less
+Neither blame yourself nor others

 Its not worth your peace of mind

-Neither blame yourself nor others

 ---